ICT Systems policies and procedures

 - An intruder awarding grades to their own or someone else's account is likely to be noticed by the assessor.
 Data stamping of records enables us to determine when such an intervention took place.

-- No awards can be made without authorisation by the Account Manager so while additional marks could be inserted it would not be possible to make an award.
+- No awards can be made without authorisation by the Account Manager so while additional marks could be inserted it would not be possible to make an award without communication between the Account Manager and the legitimate assessor owning the account.

 - On the community site, a learner or assessor leaving themselves logged is could have their pages deleted or altered.
-However their is a versioning systems so all new pages are date stamped and the system can be reverted to earlier versions of pages.
+However, there is a versioning systems so all new pages are date stamped and the system can be reverted to earlier versions of pages.
 Should this be ineffective backups are available from which to retrieve work.
-This is certainly a better situation that a candidate losing a paper based file which would have no back up and no possible way of being restored.
+This is certainly a better situation than a candidate losing a paper based file which would have no back up and no possible way of being restored.

 Security testing